Product

 A pricing model that respects the math.
 Fifteen US dollars a month is roughly the cost of one badly placed micro-lot trade.
 The course is paying back if it saves you one bad decision a month.
 If it can't clear that bar, it shouldn't exist, and you shouldn't pay for it.

 If you are reading this and you have already paid for one of the seven-thousand-dollar mentorships, I am not saying you wasted the money.
 Some of them are good.
 I am saying the structural defaults of the industry favour the seller's wallet over the buyer's skill, and I am building a product that I think corrects that.
-The verified track record is publishable.
+The free tier is genuinely free.
 The curriculum is auditable.
 The price is the price.

 That is the alternative.
 Whether it is enough to dislodge the dominant model is up to whether enough people read this and decide they have had enough of the rest.